 - GEC given NTP on May 31, 2024 to start 30% Revised Concept Design. - Design requirements gathering with Caltrain started in mid-June 2024.
-Caltrain has completed its review of the draft Requirements Memo, comment resolution has been completed and the Requirement Memo was accepted on November 18, 2024. - Survey files have been completed and railyard plan backgrounds are being updated. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied.
+Caltrain has completed its review of the draft Requirements Memo, comment resolution has been completed and the Requirement Memo was accepted on November 18, 2024. - Survey files are completed; railyard plan backgrounds are being updated. - Track alignments are being adjusted to maintain mainline operating speed at no less than 25 miles per hour. - Several alternative configurations for the replacement MOW track are being studied.
 The selected configuration will be included in the Requirements Memo and the Concept of Operation. - Construction staging plan concepts are being evaluated to minimize impacts to major rail operation elements. - There will be 3 sets of the Concept of Operations: current, interim and final.
-Each set will provide input to the associated design sequencing. - The 30% Revised Concept Design is anticipated in February 2025. - Traction Power Load Flow Analysis (LFA) - Draft LFA Report for the base case was submitted on October 18, 2024 and is in comment resolution.
-Final report is anticipated in late December 2024.
-Upon LFA base case acceptance, the model will be updated with the 4KYB Revised Concept Design that adds three additional electrified tracks.
-Revised model results are expected in February 2025. - CHSRA is reviewing the LFA concurrently with Caltrain. - Progressive Design-Build Contract - TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - $\circ$ Refer to Section 2.6 of this report for details of the PDB contract procurement.
+Each set will provide input to the associated design sequencing. - The 30% Revised Concept Design is anticipated in February 2025. - The GEC is advancing the design based on the construction staging workshop held in November 2024 and new flood elevation from SFPUC. - Traction Power Load Flow Analysis (LFA) - Th revised Draft LFA Report for the base case was submitted on October 14, 2024, has reached comment resolution completion and was accepted on December 11, 2024.
+Final report is anticipated in January 2025.
+The model will now be updated with the 4KYB Revised Concept Design that adds three additional electrified tracks.
+Revised model results are expected in February 2025. - CHSRA is reviewing the LFA concurrently with Caltrain. - Progressive Design-Build Contract - TJPA has selected the Progressive Design-Build delivery method for the civil and tunnel scope of work. - $\circ\,$ PDB contractor will advance the TJPA 30% design during the pre-construction services period at the start of the contract. - \circ Refer to Section 2.6 of this report for details of the PDB contract procurement.